Our blueberries are Highbush blueberries

 (Click to enlarge information)

-Once at the farm you'll be provided with a picking bucket and guided to a great spot to pick blueberries.
-When you are done, please walk back to the office in front where your berries will be weighed and placed in boxes to take home.
+Once at the farm you'll be provided with a box for the berries.
+When you are done, please walk back to the office in front where your berries will be weighed.

 We grow a variety of sunflowers, and around the beginning of August they are available for you to pick.
 Sunflowers cost $.50 per flower.

 Sorry, for 2020, no dogs are allowed at the farm this year.
 Hopefully, you can bring your dog(s) next year.
 Dogs are allowed at the farm, but they MUST be on a leash.
 You also will need to clean up after them.